The Basics

 What is craft chocolate?

 Ah, yes, the age-old question.
-Craft chocolate is sometimes known as “small batch” and “bean-to-bar.”
+Craft chocolate is largely undefined but is also sometimes known as “small batch” or “bean-to-bar" chocolate (though it does not have to be either).
 What it really means is that the chocolate is made with extremely high-quality ingredients, sustainable and ethical products and processes, and is usually made in small quantities.
 Think of it as the opposite of mass-produced chocolate like Hershey’s or Mars.
 Craft chocolate is a fast-growing market, and we’re so happy to be a part of exploring this beautiful art with you.

 So craft chocolate is good?